1999–2000 AEK Athens F.C. season: Overview

-From the middle of previous season, Dimitris Melissanidis had taken over the management of the team again and had been credited the success of the entrance to the Champions League qualifiers.
-Melissanidis decided to follow the example of Dušan Bajević's success and addressed the Serbian market to build a new title-winning team.
-The upcoming Serbian coach Ljubiša Tumbaković from Partizan arrived at AEK and brought with him Matijašević, Petrić and Bjeković.
-The highlight was the loan of Dragan Ćirić from Barcelona, which raised a storm of excitement in the AEK fans, who rushed to the airport to welcome him.
-At the beginning of September a big earthquake took place in Parnitha and damaged part of Nikos Goumas Stadium, which was deemed unsuitable and from that moment on, AEK were forced to play most of their home matches at Nea Smyrni Stadium.
+From the middle of the previous season, Dimitris Melissanidis had taken over the management of the club and was credited with the club's success in reaching the Champions League qualifiers.
+Melissanidis decided to follow the example of Dušan Bajević's success and turned to the Serbian market in order to build a title-winning team.
+The promising Serbian manager Ljubiša Tumbaković from Partizan was hired and brought Matijašević, Petrić and Bjeković with him.
+The highlight was the loan signing of Dragan Ćirić from Barcelona, which excited the supporters, who rushed to the airport to welcome him.
+At the beginning of September a major earthquake struck Parnitha, causing damage to part of Nikos Goumas Stadium, which was deemed unsuitable.
+As a result, AEK were forced to play most of their home matches at Nea Smyrni Stadium.

-The season started with great enthusiasm, title expectations and a draw in the Champions League qualifiers that gave AEK the assurance of qualifying at the group stage, therefore financial independency and self-sufficiency.
-Amidst an atmosphere of excitement and a new beginning for the Champions League, AEK were drawn against the very passable Swedish AIK.
-However, the team of Tumbaković was not presented ready for the first leg at Nikos Goumas Stadium in August and the Swedish champions left with a valuable 0–0 draw.
-Tumbaković had assured that the team would be more ready in the rematch.
-Indeed, AEK were more offensive and created chances, but an inactivity of Atmatsidis at the 57th minute, costed them the presence in the group stage.
-AIK, despite being outsiders, managed to qualify after withstanding the pressure of AEK at the end, when even Dellas stepped up to the attack and played as a center forward.
+The season started with enthusiasm, title expectations and a draw in the Champions League qualifiers that gave AEK confidence in their chances of reaching the group stage, which would have secured financial independence and self-sufficiency.
+Amid an atmosphere of excitement surrounding the club's return to the Champions League, AEK were drawn against Swedish AIK.
+The team of Tumbaković did not appear ready for the first leg at Nikos Goumas Stadium in August and the Swedish champions left with a 0–0 draw.
+Tumbaković had assured that the team would be better prepared for the rematch.
+Indeed, AEK played more offensively and created chances, but an error by Atmatsidis resulted in conceding a goal which eventually cost them the qualification for the group stage.
 Thus, AEK continued their European campaign in the UEFA Cup.